In a first, Missouri sues China over coronavirus economic losses

-Missouri on Tuesday became the first U.S. state to sue the Chinese government over its handling of the coronavirus, saying that China's response to the outbreak that originated in Wuhan city led to devastating economic losses in the state.
+Missouri became on Tuesday the first U.S. state to sue the Chinese government over its handling of the coronavirus, saying that China's response to the outbreak that originated in the city of Wuhan brought devastating economic losses to the state.
+In Beijing, a spokesman for China's foreign ministry dismissed the accusation on Wednesday as "nothing short of absurdity" and lacking any factual or legal basis.

 China is already facing similar lawsuits filed in U.S. courts on behalf of U.S. business owners.
-International law experts told Reuters that efforts to hold China liable for the coronavirus in U.S. courts will likely fail.
+International law experts told Reuters that efforts in U.S. courts to hold China liable for the virus would probably fail.

 A legal doctrine called sovereign immunity offers foreign governments broad protection from being sued in U.S. courts, said Tom Ginsburg, a professor of international law at the University of Chicago.
 Ginsburg said he thought the recent flurry of lawsuits against China serves a political end for Republican leaders facing an election in November.

 "We are seeing a lot of people on the political right focus on the China issue to cover up for the U.S. government's own errors," Ginsburg said.
-Trump initially downplayed the seriousness of the coronavirus, which has killed more than 43,000 people in the United States out of nearly 800,000 cases as of Tuesday.
+Trump initially downplayed the seriousness of the virus, which has killed more than 43,000 people in the United States, out of nearly 800,000 infections, by Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)